 Copper has been mined for thousands of years.
 Because it is easy to shape, it was commonly used to make tools and pottery.
 Copper occurs naturally in several foods including vegetables, legumes, nuts, grains, fruits, shellfish, beef, and animal organs.
 Drinking water also contains small amounts of copper.

 Copper is available as chewable tablets, caplets, capsules, strips, powders, or liquids.
-It is a mineral that is taken orallyorallyto be taken by mouth (swallowed).
+It is a mineral that is taken orallyorallyto be taken by mouth (swallowed) (by mouth).
 In general, the recommended daily dietary allowances (amounts recommended in food) are:

 Your health care provider may have recommended using this product in other ways.
 Contact a health care provider if you have questions.